RoxanaGhenea/df-bank-challenge/docs/Challenge README.md

 > So that I can see the impact of my deposits and withdrawals.

 **Tests:**
-12. Test that the account balance reflects the correct total amount after multiple transactions. - Test Done
+12. Test that the account balance reflects the correct total amount after multiple transactions. -

 ###### Domain Model for the User Stories: